botlabs-gg/yagpdb-docs-v2/content/docs/tools-and-utilities/self-assignable-roles.md

 ![Third reaction on a rolemenu setup](rolemenu_react_3.png)

-And we're done --- people can start using the menu by clicking on the reaction associated with their desired role.
+And we're done---people can start using the menu by clicking on the reaction associated with their desired role.
 The setup message will be automatically deleted in a couple of minutes, but you can also delete it manually, if you so desire.